I am currently supervising four doctoral students: Sarah Huxley, Barbara Conde, Janice Ansine, and Derek Robertson.

-Janice Ansine ibegan her EdD studies in May 2017.
+Janice Ansine began her EdD studies in May 2017.
 She is Exploring citizen science learning journeys through iSpotnature.org

 Derek Robertson began work on his EdD research at The Open University in May 2012, focusing on the research question How can digital video and audio be used to support a sociocultural approach to teaching and learning in Higher Education?

-Claudia Favero (pictured above after her viva and her graduation) began work on her EdD research at The Open University in May 2010.
+Claudia Favero (pictured below after her viva) began work on her EdD research at The Open University in May 2010.
 Her work focused on digital historians and on Innovation in digital history teaching and research, and she presented on this subject at The Open University and at the University of Sheffield.
 She submitted her thesis in February 2014 and defended it successfully.
 Research from her thesis is written up in Favero, C. (2014) Storici digitali in italia: riflessioni ed esperienze, Memoria e Ricerca 47, p.
 183

 See also Digital Historians in Italy and the United Kingdom: Perspectives and Approaches by Claudia.